yuweichuan/PTMSeeker/README.md

 SeaPIC is a screening tool that searches for post-translational modifications (PTMs) in the cross-linking mass spectrometry (XL-MS) data.
 ## Usage
 ### Environment
+1. The Windows system is required for SeaPIC.
-1. Fetch all the files in the repository.
+2. Fetch all the files in the repository.
-2. Install Python (3.6 or above) and add it to the system path. (https://www.python.org/downloads/)
+3. Install Python (3.6 or above) and add it to the system path. (https://www.python.org/downloads/)
-3. Install numpy, scipy, lxml, and pyteomics packages.
+4. Install numpy, scipy, lxml, and pyteomics packages.
 ```bash
 pip install numpy scipy lxml pyteomics
 ```